SafQadi/Visual_Stimulation_Glasses_GUI/README.md

 # Visual_Stimulation_Glasses_GUI
-The MATLAB graphical user's interface (GUI) "Visual_Stimulation_Glasses" represents the functioning of the One- and the Multi-Segment Glasses used for the visual stimulation.
+The "Visual_Stimulation_Glasses" GUI is a MATLAB graphical user's interface that represents the functioning of One- and the Multi-Segment Glasses used for the visual stimulation of human and animal eyes for medical studies.
+The GUI simulates real glasses made of LCD material.
 It shows the different stimulation paradigms programmed for both glasses.

 ## Single Segment Glasses (OSG)
  In the Single or (One)-Segment glasses (OSG) two stimulation patterns can be selected, which activate the stimulation glasses either in phase or out of phase.